xkilldash9x/scalpel-racer/README.md

     *   **Fix**: Ensure your browser proxy is set to `127.0.0.1:8080` (or your custom port) for both HTTP and HTTPS.
 Check your `--scope` argument.

 ---
-_Crafted with precision by Scalpel Team._
+_Crafted with precision by Project Scalpel Team._